dasch-swiss/daschland-scripts/README.md

 We use the `dsp-tools excel2json` command to generate the JSON file with the project definition.
 If you want to update it, edit the Excel files in `daschland_ontology`.

-After that, create the new the project JSON with `just daschland-excel2json`.
+After that, create the project JSON again with `just daschland-excel2json`.

 ## Create the Import XML File

-The XML file used for the xmlupload can be generated through `just daschland-xmllib` or run the python file `src/xmllib/main.py` directly.
+The XML file used for the xmlupload can be generated with `just daschland-xmllib` or run the python file `src/xmllib/main.py` directly.

 Some log statements and infos will be printed to the console.